ioos/sanctuarywatch/docs/training_images/JAI_Vector_chapter_3_image_creation.md

     **This layer is required** and must be called lower case “text”.
 It contains additional explanatory text and graphics for the image that the JAI Vector can toggle on and off.

-     - **When creating text, be sure to use a [web-safe font](https://www.w3schools.com/cssref/css_websafe_fonts.php) to ensure that your text displays correctly in a web browser.**
+    **When creating text, be sure to use a <a href="https://www.w3schools.com/cssref/css_websafe_fonts.php" target="_blank">web-safe font</a> to ensure that your text displays correctly in a web browser.**

     In the Layers panel, after we click ">" to expand the "text" layer, we can see that this layer contains several elements denoted by <Group>:
      - <img src="updated_images/image3-illustrator.png" alt="Alt Text" width="80%" height="80%">

     There are three essential things here:

     A. All of the elements are vector-based (nothing raster-based, raster means image such as .tif, .jpg, or .png).
-If you happen to have raster-based elements in your image (or are not sure), we strongly recommend that you find a vector version or attempt to convert the raster item to a vector using the [image trace tool](https://helpx.adobe.com/illustrator/using/image-trace.html).
+If you happen to have raster-based elements in your image (or are not sure), we strongly recommend that you find a vector version or attempt to convert the raster item to a vector using the <a href="https://helpx.adobe.com/illustrator/using/image-trace.html" target="_blank">image trace tool</a>.
 Rasters will break the functionality of JAI Vectors and are not meant to be used in these workflows.

     B. None of the elements within this layer can be named “text”.
 The following (where one of the elements is named text) is not allowed:
      - <img src="updated_images/image4-illustrator.png" alt="Alt Text" width="80%" height="80%">